your-tools/rusync/README.md

 * Print progress on one line, and erase it when done, thus avoiding flooding your terminal with useless noise.

 * Displays a reliable ETA, without sacrificing speed.

-* Un-surprising behavior: missing directories are created on the fly, files are only copied if:
+* Unsurprising behavior: missing directories are created on the fly, files are only copied if:

   * Destination is missing